 For the icing:

 zest of 1 lemon

-To roast the strawberries, preheat your oven to 200C, 180C fan, gas 6.
-Tumble the strawberries into a baking dish and sprinkle over 1 tablespoon of sugar.
+To roast the strawberries, preheat your oven to 200°C/ 180°C fan/ gas mark 6.
+Tumble the strawberries onto a baking tray and sprinkle over 1 tablespoon of caster sugar.
 Bake for 15–20 minutes, or until the strawberries start to get juicy and turn jammy.
-Set aside to cool and turn the oven down to 180C, 160C fan, gas 4.
+Set aside to cool and turn the oven down to 180°C/ 160°C fan/ gas mark 4.

-Grease and line an 8inch springform cake tin with baking paper and put to one side.
+To make the sponge, grease and line 2 8inch springform cake tins with baking parchment and put to one side.

-To make your icing, beat the butter in a large bowl until soft.
+To make the sour cream icing: In the bowl of a stand mixer or using an electric whisk, beat the butter for a good few minutes until light and fluffy and turned paler in colour.
 Add half of the icing sugar and beat until smooth.
-Add the remaining icing sugar and beat until pale and fluffy.
-Stir the sour cream, vanilla extract and lemon juice through the icing, adjusting to taste.
+Add the remaining icing sugar and beat until pale and fluffy once again.
+Stir the lemon zest, vanilla and room temp sour cream through the icing.

 To assemble the cake: Place one of your cakes on a cake stand or plate and smooth over half of the icing.
 Add a layer of sliced strawberries on top of the icing and then place the second cake layer on top of the strawberries.
 Dollop on the remaining icing, pushing to the edges of the cake with a spatula and finish by topping with the remaining halved strawberries.
 Serve!

 Due to the sour cream, keep any leftovers in the fridge.

 This gluten free and low FODMAP recipe was first published in my newsletter.
 Not signed up yet?
 You can do here!